nhumrich/small-prox/README.md

 A small local reverse proxy (such as nginx/haproxy) for handling many local docker containers.

 This proxy routes traffic to specific containers based on host or path.
-It also allows you to route traffic to local ports, in case your not using docker for some services (common for local dev).
+It also allows you to route traffic to local ports, in case you're not using docker for some services (common for local dev).

 This proxy is intended to route traffic to specific services much like the